HarvsG/home-assistant.io/source/_integrations/bayesian.markdown

     title: Configuration file
 ---

+A `bayesian` helper is a virtual binary sensor that determines its state based on the combination of multiple other sensors using probabilistic methods.

+This approach enables the detection of complex events that are not directly or easily measurable, such as cooking, showering, being in bed, or starting a morning routine.
+Additionally, it can improve confidence and reliability in measurable events where sensors may be unreliable, such as some presence detectors.

-A `bayesian` binary sensor is a virtual sensor that determines its state based on the probabilistic combination of multiple "observed" sensor states.
-By applying [Bayes' rule](https://en.wikipedia.org/wiki/Bayes%27_theorem), it estimates the likelihood that a specific event is occurring based on the combination of the current states of the observed sensors and a baseline probability - known as a `prior`.
+Bayesian works by applying [Bayes' rule](https://en.wikipedia.org/wiki/Bayes%27_theorem).
+It estimates the likelihood that a specific event is occurring based on the combination of the states of 'observed' sensors and a baseline, (`prior`) probability.
 When the calculated probability - known as a 'posterior' - exceeds the defined `probability_threshold`, the `bayesian` sensor will turn `on`; otherwise, it will be `off`.

-This approach enables the detection of complex events that are not directly or easily measurable, such as cooking, showering, being in bed, or starting a morning routine.
-Additionally, it can improve confidence in events that are measurable but where sensors may be unreliable, such as detecting presence.

 Both UI and YAML setup is supported, importantly YAML uses probabilities of `0` to `1` whereas UI uses percentages.

 ## Theory

 A fundamental concept in Bayes' Rule is the distinction between the probability of an *event given an observation* and the probability of an *observation given an event*.
 These two probabilities are not interchangeable and must be considered separately.
-While they may be similar in some cases—for example, when motion sensors are accurate, the probability that someone is in the room *given* that motion is detected is often close to the probability that motion is detected *given* someone is in the room—they are usually quite different.
+While they may be similar in some cases — for example, when motion sensors are accurate, the probability that someone is in the room *given* that motion is detected is often close to the probability that motion is detected *given* someone is in the room.

-Consider a more nuanced example: the probability that someone has just arrived home (the event) *given* the front door contact sensor reports open (the observation) is relatively low (e.g., p = 0.2).
-However, the probability that the front door contact sensor reports open (the observation) *given* someone came home (the event) is very high (e.g., p = 0.999).
-This difference exists because the door may be opened multiple times throughout the day for reasons unrelated to someone arriving home, but someone always opens the door when they arrive home.
+Now consider the above but in a home that has cats.
+The probability that the room is human-occupied *given* that motion detected may be quite low (e.g. 20%, p=0.2) if the room is popular with the cats.
+However the probability that motion is detected *given* that it is occupied by a human is high (e.g 95%, p = 0.95) if our motion sensor is accurate.
+Said succinctly, not all motion is human, but all humans move.

-When configuring a Bayesian binary sensor, you should define the probability of the observation being true given the event (the assumed state of the Bayesian sensor).
+When configuring these conditional probabilities define the probability of the sensor observation (e.g motion detected) *given* the thing you are trying to estimate (e.g human-occupancy of the room).

 ## Configuration